mstanczy/git-workshop/README.md

 ```
 git log
 ```
-Issue "git status" to confirm our current active branch is "buttons"
+Issue ```git status``` to confirm our current active branch is "buttons"
 ```
 git status
 ```

-21. Use "git diff" to see which changes are currently in the working directory
+21. Display diffs and check which changes are currently in the working directory
 ```
 git diff
 ```
  If we stage changes in a standard way they will be all added into a single commit.
 Let's say we want to split those changes into 3 commits, the same way it was done before.
 For this purpose we can selectively stage changes per hunk.
-This operation is called staging patches.
+This operation is called *staging patches*.

 ```
 git add -p